Amplifying diasporic voices through education, archival training, and cultural memory work.

 Atlantic Archives engages historically marginalized groups—particularly Black, Afro-Indigenous, LGBTQIA+, and other underrepresented voices—through participatory archiving, communal arts, and storytelling

-• Alongside immersive study‑abroad tours, virtual forums, and co‑created curricula, Atlantic Archives produces Kora Journal and other publications that extend classroom learning into a living, peer‑reviewed dialogue on Afro‑diasporic futures.
+Alongside immersive study‑abroad tours, virtual forums, and co‑created curricula, Atlantic Archives produces the journal, From Below and other publications that extend classroom learning into a living, peer‑reviewed dialogue on Afro‑diasporic futures.
 A companion residency program invites first gen students and artists to embed in our partner communities, generating fresh research, creative works, and teaching materials that circulate back into our global education pipeline.